droeatumn/kass/README.md

 The image contains an example: a cA01&tilde;tA01 homozygous individual (GenBank accession KP420442). <br>
 <code>    ./main.nf --base ~/git/kass --raw ~/git/kass/input/example1 --output ~/output</code>

+<h2>Alignment</h2>
+<b>Input</b>
+The input is a directory containing a reference sequence in a fasta file along with one or more fasta/fastq files to be aligned to that reference.

+<b>Output</b> <br>
+Index files are output for the reference fasta.<br>
+For each non-reference input file, a sorted bam file, its index, and the unaligned reads are output.
+Also, Qualimap (qualimap.pdf) and NanoPlot (NanoPlot-report.html) reports are generated for the alignment and a FastQC report (*fastqc.html) is generated if the input is a fastq file.

+<b>Running</b><br>
+Replace 'inDir' with the path to the input files.
+Replace 'outDir' with the path where the output files should be placed.
+Replace 'threadNum' with the maximum number of threads to use.
+Replace 'refFasta' with the name of the reference fasta file that is located in the input directory.

+<code>    align.nf --raw inDir --reference refFasta --threads threadNum</code>
+e.g.,
+<code>    align.nf --raw ~/input --reference KP420442.fasta --threads 12</code>

 <h2>Bundled references</h2>
 Some references and their indexes are bundled in input/references/.